T. N. Chaturvedi: Personal life

-TN Chaturvedi had always been interested in spiritual subjects since childhood.
+Chaturvedi had been interested in spiritual subjects since childhood.
 While open to all paths, he was particularly interested in Sai Baba, Sathya Sai Baba, Ramana Maharishi, Sri Ramakrishna, Swami Vivekananda, and Sri Aurobindo.
 A life-long lover of books, and a voracious reader, he amassed an immense collection of 1,20,000 books in Hindi and English.
 These cover all aspects of world history, and specifically Indian history and religion, spirituality, the Nationalist Movement, Indian Renaissance, public administration, economics, management.
 He had many rare books, including a first edition of Hind Swaraj by Mahatma Gandhi.
 After his death, his family donated them to the Prime Ministers’ Museum and Library, where an annual lecture in his memory is also held.
 The first lecture was delivered by His Holiness the Dalai Lama of Tibet in January, 2023.

-He was also a great lover of dogs, having kept eight dogs at his house since 1984.
-He was a familiar and loved figure to stray dogs in his neighbourhood, and they adopted him, taking him for long walks and ensuring that he remembered to give them biscuits.
+He was fond of dogs, having kept eight dogs at his house since 1984.
+He also walked and fed stray dogs in his neighbourhood.

 Last years

-TN Chaturvedi led an active retirement.
+Chaturvedi led an active retirement.
 At the time of his death he was chairman, IIPA; chairman, Hindi Bhawan; chairman, Institute for Studies in Industrial development, chairman, Lala Diwan Chand Trust; vice-chairman, Rajendra Prasad Bhawan Trust.
 He was also vice-president, DAV Managing Committee, and the Chairman of PGDAV College, Delhi.
 He was editor of the Hindi monthly Sahitya Amrit from 2007 till his death.
 He was chairman of the Finance Committee of NMML at the time of his death.

 Death

 He died suddenly but peacefully on 5 January 2020 in Noida.
-He was described by the distinguished jurist Fali Nariman as one of the finest civil servants that independent India had seen.
+He was described by the jurist Fali Nariman as one of the finest civil servants that independent India had seen.